Billionaire Bloomberg considers massive spend in support of Biden: CNBC

 NEW YORK (Reuters) - Billionaire and former presidential candidate Mike Bloomberg is considering a major spending blitz to back Joe Biden’s White House bid, CNBC reported on Friday.

-The former New York mayor plans on spending more than $250 million to help Biden, but it is not clear whether the money will go to pro-Biden Super PACS, Biden’s joint fundraising effort with the Democratic National Committee (DNC) or another independent group, the network reported, citing people familiar with the conversations.
+The former New York mayor is committed to funding the candidate but is unsure whether the money will go to pro-Biden Super PACS, Biden’s joint fundraising effort with the Democratic National Committee (DNC) or another independent group, the network reported, citing people familiar with the conversations.

 Former Vice President Biden is the presumptive Democratic nominee to take on U.S. President Donald Trump in November.
 Biden and Trump each raised roughly $60 million in April, but Trump and the Republicans hold a sizable money advantage.